Toilet making noise

 Frequently Asked Questions

-How do I know if I need to call a plumber for a noisy toilet?
+When should I call a plumber for a noisy toilet?

-If the noise persists or you're not comfortable making the repair yourself, it's best to call a professional plumber to diagnose and fix the issue.
+If the toilet noise is accompanied by leaks, persistent running water, or other complex problems, it's best to call in a professional plumber to properly diagnose and fix the issue.

 Can I fix a noisy toilet myself?